opencog/opencog-debian/README.md

 # OpenCog packaging-related files for Debian / Ubuntu

 This repository contains files for packaging the [OpenCog](https://github.com/opencog) AI/AGI testbed for Debian / Ubuntu based GNU/Linux distributions.
-For general information on OpenCog, visit or
+For general information on OpenCog, visit [the official website](https://opencog.org/)(not much info) or [Wiki](https://wiki.opencog.org/w/The_Open_Cognition_Project)(a bit better, but mostly outdated).

 ## Pre-built OpenCog packages for Debian sid